 Artificial light sources create light with a variety of color temperatures.
-Those forms of artificial light can skew and distort color in ways that the eye cannot compensate for, leading to color choices under artificial light that become unattractive when brought out into the true light of day.
+Those forms of artificial light can skew and distort color in ways that the eye cannot compensate for, leading to color choices under artificial light that become unattractive when brought under a daylight spectrum lamp or out into the true light of day.

 Color and Artificial Lighting

 Artificial light sources are measured for their ability to reproduce the effects of natural sunlight on color.
 This includes two major factors: the Color Rendering Index (CRI) and the Light Color Temperature (LCT).

 The CRI of a light source is rated on a scale of 1-100.
 Higher CRI numbers indicate the light is closer to the effects of natural sunlight.
 This rating is based on the closeness to the ideal 100 rating: a bulb with a 96 CRI is twice as good as a bulb with a 92 CRI--not merely 4% better.
 The LCT of a light source refers to the color temperature in degrees Kelvin.